acmerobotics/road-runner-docs/quickstart/tuning.md

 **Skip this step if not using the built-in velocity PID.**

 It's recommended that you take advantage of the built-in motor velocity PID \(i.e., `RUN_USING_ENCODER`\) if you have encoders on your drive motors.
 If you decide to use the built-in PID, it's important to tune the coefficients for your robot \(this is especially true for drivetrains which often have higher loads than other actuators\).
-Run `DriveVelocityPIDTuner` and adjust the PID gains with the dashboard to minimize the error as best you can.
-Prioritize eliminating the phase lag even at the cost of some extra oscillations.
+Run `DriveVelocityPIDTuner` and adjust the PID gains with the dashboard to minimize the error as best you can (note: the tuning variable will not appear until the op mode finishs initializing).
+Here is a rough procedure:

+1. Increase kP until any phase lag is eliminated.
+Concurrently increase kD as necessary to mitigate oscillations.
+1. Add kI (or adjust kF) until the steady state/constant velocity plateaus are reached.
+1. Back off kP and kD a little until the response is less oscillatory (but without lag).

 Fill in `DriveConstants.MOTOR_VELO_PID` with the new coefficients when you're finished.

 ## Drive Characterization